wonkarthik/python-notes/Python Tutorial/Variables.md

 ```

 2. Assigning and Reassigning Python Variables

 To assign a value to Python variables, you don’t need to declare its type.
-You name it according to the rules stated in section 2a, and type the value after the equal sign(=).
+You name it according to the rules stated in section 2a, and type the value after the equal sign.

 ```
 age=7
+print(age)
-print(age) # 7
+7

 age='Dinosaur'
+print(age)
-print(age) # Dinosaur
+Dinosaur
 ```

 3. Multiple Assignment
 You can assign values to multiple Python variables in one statement.

 ```
 age,city=21,'Indore'
 print(age,city)
 21 Indore

-#Or you can assign the same value to multiple Python variables.
+ Or you can assign the same value to multiple Python variables.

 age=fav=7
 print(age,fav)